oneapi-src/oneDNN/tests/benchdnn/doc/driver_resampling.md

 ```

 More examples with different driver options can be found at
-inputs/resampling/test_resampling_all.
-Examples with different driver descriptors can be
+inputs/resampling/test_***.
+Examples with different problem descriptors can be
-found at inputs/resampling/resampling_***.
-Examples with different benchdnn options can be
+found at inputs/resampling/shapes_***.
+Examples with different benchdnn common
-found at driver_conv.md.
+options can be found at driver_conv.md.